Marian Fikus

-Marian Fikus (born October 14, 1938, in Kobiór) is a Polish architect, urban planner and professor.
+Marian Fikus (born October 14, 1938, in Kobiór) is a Polish architect, urban planner and post-doctoral degree.
 Winner of over 100 awards and honors in urban planning and architectural competitions, including 5 awards in international competitions.
 He's also the winner of the SARP Honorary Award in 2008.

 In 1968, Fikus with Jerzy Gurawski founded the Studio F-G and in 1988, he created the Studio Fikus with his wife Elżbieta Kosińska-Fikus.